Codecademy/docs/content/python/concepts/lists/terms/sort/sort.md

 ---
-Title: '.sort()'
+Title: ".sort()"
-Description: 'Sorts the contents of the list it is called on.'
+Description: "Sorts the contents of the list it is called on."
 Subjects:
-  - 'Data Science'
+  - "Data Science"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Lists'
+  - "Lists"
-  - 'Methods'
+  - "Methods"
 CatalogContent:
-  - 'learn-python-3'
+  - "learn-python-3"
-  - 'paths/data-science'
+  - "paths/data-science"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The `.sort()` method sorts the contents of the list it is called on.